wdi-sf-fall/notes/week_06_ruby_fundamentals_and_rails_intro/day_04_models_controllers/dawn_models/readme.md

 .yml - YAML, YAML Ain't Markup Language (recursive definition and a joke)

+### pry-rails

+We've seen pry before as a nice REPL to write ruby in (with syntax highlighting and indentation).
+When we move to rails console, IRB is not always the most friendly to work with and pry is a much nicer alternative.
+To enable pry for rails console, we have to install a gem called `pry-rails`.
+In your Gemfile, include this line `gem 'pry-rails'`.
+When that's done, in Terminal, run `bundle` (same as running `bundle install`)

 ## Creating a model

 `rails generate model snake_case_name`